5152Alotobots/5152_Reefscape/docs/mkdocs/docs/reefscape/commands/elevator/elevatorruntoheight.md

 public ElevatorRunToHeight(ElevatorSubsystem elevatorSubsystem, Distance targetHeight)
 ```
 - `elevatorSubsystem`: The elevator subsystem to control
-- `targetHeight`: The desired height for the elevator to reach and maintain (automatically clamped between MIN_HEIGHT and MAX_HEIGHT)
+- `targetHeight`: The desired height for the elevator to reach (automatically clamped between MIN_HEIGHT and MAX_HEIGHT)

 ## Configuration
 - Ensure PID constants are properly tuned